Buying Baseball Foul Poles – Get This Right!

 In-ground models can be purchased as permanent installations or can be inserted in optional steel ground sleeves for a semi-permanent installation.
 For the odd chance that you may need to move them someday, ground sleeves may save your bacon.

-Perhaps this is more than you cared to know, but I hope you gained at least some useful knowledge.
+Perhaps this is more than you cared to know, but I hope you gained at least some practical knowledge.

-Give us a call when I can help you further or answer any further questions.
+Give us a call when you need help or have any questions.

 coach Jp In syracuse AAA park